 Friends of the Orphan Signs (FOS) turns abandoned signage and empty lots into community generated public art.
 FOS’s seven sign sites and two lots are in close proximity to the Central Avenue corridor in Albuquerque, the former route 66.
 The mission of FOS is to involve people who are often underserved by the City’s public art program, people who live and work near these sites, in the creation of this artwork.
 FOS aims to influence the development plan for this sector, advocating for aesthetic diversity in signage at a time when the area threatens to become a route 66 theme park.
 FOS brings color, lighting and activity to barren stretches of highway.

-FOS programming includes many opportunities for children, adolescents, elders, and all community members to contribute to highly visible public artworks.
-These works employ the discarded imagery of abandoned signs, recontexualizing the text and imagery in ways that reclaims the area’s history, relevantly reflecting the character of the current community.
+FOS programming includes many opportunities for all community members to contribute to highly visible public artworks.
+These works employ the discarded imagery of abandoned signs, recontexualizing the text and imagery in ways that reclaim the area’s history, relevantly reflecting the character of the current community.

 The Metamorphosis Project

 Alex-Andre Thevenot White

 The Metamorphosis Project is a collective art experience made possible by the cooperation of participants in the creation of live transformative art.